daaain/Handlebars/README.md

 The nicest development setup I found so far is to have the package installed via Package Control and then symlinking the development Git repo to `Sublime settings folder > Packages`, which then overrides the installed one so you can toggle between them easily.

-Another great trick I found out about recently is the `Show scope name` shortcut (Shift + Control + P (OSX) or Shift + Control + Alt + P (Windows)) which will display the language scope on the status bar based on where your cursor is.
+Another great trick I found out about recently is the `Show scope name` shortcut (<kbd>Shift + Control + P</kbd> (OS X) or <kbd>Shift + Control + Alt + P</kbd> (Windows)) which will display the language scope on the status bar based on where your cursor is.
 If you're getting tired of pressing all these keys all the time, there are a few brilliant packages which do this automatically like the more subtle [ScopeAlways](https://sublime.wbond.net/packages/ScopeAlways) or the full on [ScopeHunter](https://sublime.wbond.net/packages/ScopeHunter) – note: both need to be activated via the Command Palette.

 Resources on ST / Textmate syntax definitions: